End Government Waste

 - Be approved by local School Boards, in addition to Economic Development Authorities;

-- Require transparency about every agreement, and the revenue it has generated or failed to generate
+- Require transparency about every agreement, and the revenue it has generated or failed to generate.

 - Include an agreement about the long-term revenue to be created, and a clawback clause to hold companies accountable when they do not produce revenue.

-- Include an automatic sunset period of no more than five years, after which point, the agreement must be renegotiated
+- Include an automatic sunset period of no more than five years, after which point, the agreement must be renegotiated .

 No one politician or slate of candidates can win this plan alone.
 We need you.

-If you have an idea for how to make this plan stronger, or if you would like to lend a hand to win it, contact our candidate for Governor Stephen Smith at email@example.com.
+If you have an idea for how to make this plan stronger, or if you would like to lend a hand to win it, contact our co-chair Stephen Smith at email@example.com.